WaryaWayne/myWorkLog/work_ive_done.md

 ## 2024-12-19

-**2to6x/frontend**
+**Project 48**

 - feat (router): - Set up our basic tanstack router. - Using file based routing.
 We have static pages and dynamic url driven blog pages.
 - feat (pages): - These are the pages we are using for rendering routes in our app.
 - feat (axios): - Created our first axios instance. - Set a apiBase which holds the base api config with the defaults and apiBlog which is for blog related endpoints. - Added the endpoints we are going for as a comment to page top. - Set up axios defaults so we don't have to type every request. - Added a csrf request.
-So we can just import it and add to request headers. - Added all blog types from our backend according to our serializers.
+So we can just import it and add to request headers. - Added all blog types from our Project 8333327 according to our serializers.
 - feat (tanstack router): - Set up basic router for the project.

 **Total commits:** 4

 ## 2024-12-22

-**2to6x/frontend**
+**Project 48**

 - - Added tanstack dev tools to our project.
 - refactor(ui): reorganize pages and components